haptava/heroku-example/README.md

 ### Heroku Config Vars
 * `HAPTAVA_USERNAME` and `HAPTAVA_PASSWORD` for credentials.
-* `APPLICATION_ID` is a unique ID used to avoid collisions between users in the same user group running the app.
+* `APPLICATION_ID` is a unique ID used to avoid collisions between users in the same user group running the heroku-example app.

 ## Deploy to Heroku

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-The heroku-example requires a worker dyno to be running, but the [Deploy to Heroku][deploydocs] functionality does not allow starting worker dynos.
+The heroku-example requires a worker dyno to be running, but the ["Deploy to Heroku"][deploydocs] functionality does not allow starting worker dynos.
 So after [deploying][deploy] the heroku-example app to your [Heroku][heroku] account, adjust the number of dynos:
 * Go to [Heroku Dashboard] [dashboard]